51Degrees/documentation/src/quickstart/devicedetection.md

 5. Follow the linked example here: [Getting Started](@ref Examples_DeviceDetection_GettingStarted_OnPremiseHash).
 6. (optional) Obtain a license key by starting a free trial and download a data file with access to more devices and properties, see our [pricing page](https://51degrees.com/pricing) for details.

 @endsnippet
+@startsnippet{python}
+1. Install the [fiftyone_devicedetection](https://pypi.org/project/fiftyone-devicedetection/) package from pypi.
+2. Follow the appropriate example from the options below:
+  * [Cloud Example](@ref Examples_DeviceDetection_GettingStarted_Cloud) - Negligible processing and memory overhead but slower due to Internet latency.
+  * [On-Premise Example](@ref Examples_DeviceDetection_GettingStarted_OnPremiseHash) - Device detection processing is performed locally using a data file that must be kept updated.
+@endsnippet